 The bassoon is the bass voice of the woodwind family.
 It is an instrument of tremendous character, equally at home as the ‘joker’ of the woodwind section or as a deeply sensitive, expressive instrument.
 Students who play the bassoon are able to join the Symphony Orchestra, the Premier Concert Band or the Wind Band when they have reached the required level of competency.

-Taught by Mrs Brinkman and known to be more of an ‘unusual’ instrument, it is perfect for someone who wants to stand out from the crowd.
+Taught by Ruth Brinkman and known to be more of an ‘unusual’ instrument, it is perfect for someone who wants to stand out from the crowd.
 Good bassoon players are rare and become sought-after musicians.
 Instrument hire can be arranged through the Music department, subject to availability – please contact Mrs Mackenzie, the Music department administrator, for further information.

 - Click here to enrol your son in lessons for the bassoon